Venelin-Bekyarov/Programming-Basics-Book-Python-EN/chapter-07-complex-loops-exam-problems.md

 ### Hints and Guidelines

-**The solution** of this problem follows the **same** conception (we have to generate all n combinations of the element).
-Follow the steps and try to solve the problem on your own:
+**The solution** of this task follows the **same** conception (we have to generate all n combinations of the element).
+Follow the steps and try to solve the task on your own:

 -	Declare and initialize an integer type **variable** **`int`** and read the **input** from the console.
 -	Nest **six `for` loops** one for each digit.